hzi-braunschweig/serohub/content/posts/the_hub.md

 ## Introduction

-The SeroHub is a platform to establish an __open research forum and information environment__, focusing on knowledge sharing, creating and fostering activities.
-Furthermore, SeroHub provides a general overview of research activities about seroprevalence studies.
+The LEOSS.sero-survey  is a platform to establish an __open research forum and information environment__, focusing on knowledge sharing, creating and fostering activities.
+Furthermore, LEOSS.sero-survey provides a general overview of research activities about seroprevalence studies.

 ### Overview of seroprevalence studies